intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 An example of on-path signalling is communication between an endpoint and a router on a network path.
 An example of signalling with another network element is communication between an endpoint and a network-assigned DNS server, firewall controller, or captive portal API server.
+Note that these communications are conceptually independent of the base flow, even if they share a packet; they are from and to other parties, rather than creating a multiparty communication.

 Taken together, these principles focus on the inherent privacy and security concerns of sharing information between endpoints and network elements,